 If you are paying for the land with cash, this timeline can be shorter.
 This is because working with the county to do due diligence is optional, but a risk. you only want to work with the county to determine buildability.
 Contact the county for timelines.

-See our list of Local Resources for a list of contractors, lenders, and home builders to investigate.
+See my list of Helpful Contacts for a list of contractors, lenders, and home builders to investigate.